oracle/linux-uek/Documentation/admin-guide/mm/hugetlbpage.rst

 be specified in bytes with optional scale suffix [kKmMgG].
 The default huge page size may be selected with the "default_hugepagesz=<size>" boot parameter.

-When CONFIG_HUGETLB_PAGE_FREE_VMEMMAP is set, the kernel boot command line parameter hugetlb_free_vmemmap is available.
+When CONFIG_HUGETLB_PAGE_OPTIMIZE_VMEMMAP is set, the kernel boot command line parameter hugetlb_free_vmemmap is available.
 This enables freeing unused vmemmap pages associated with each HugeTLB page.